mateoias/trump_tweet_analysis/README.md

 # Trump Tweet Analysis
 This project began as an analysis of Donald Trump's tweets and their effects on the stock market.
-I am continuing to parse and organize the tweets to make them accessible and searchable for the user.
+I have also parsed and organized the tweets to make them accessible and searchable for the user.

 ### Tools/Packages Used:
 * sklearn.decomposition, sklearn.feature_extraction, sklearn.cluster